tobealive/docs/docs/concepts/testing.md

 ### Asserts that do not abort your program

-When initially prototyping functionality and tests, it is sometimes desirable to have asserts, that do not stop the program, but just print their failures.
+When initially prototyping functionality and tests, it is sometimes desirable to have asserts that do not stop the program, but just print their failures.
-That can be achieved by tagging your assert containing functions with an `[assert_continues]` tag, for example running this program:
+That can be achieved by tagging your assert containing functions with an `[assert_continues]` tag, for example, running this program:

 ```v
 [assert_continues]